pyeventsourcing/eventsourcing/docs/topics/projections.rst

 can be used to decorate functions, so that the function is called each time a matching event is published by the library's pub-sub mechanism.

-A naive projection might consume events as they are published and update the projection without considering whether the event was a duplicate, or if previous events were missed.
-This may be perfectly adequate when beginning to develop a projection, perhaps with tests that directly publish a sequence of events.

 The example below, which is incomplete because the ``TodoView`` is not defined, suggests that record ``TodoView`` can be created whenever a ``Todo.Created`` event is published.
 Perhaps there's a ``TodoView`` table